HEAL-SWIN: A Vision Transformer On The Sphere: HEAL-SWIN

-In the HEALPix grid, the pixels inside each base quadrilateral are arranged in an approximately rectangular grid which we use to compute the relative positions of pixel pairs for obtaining the relative position bias mapping.
+where $(x(i),y(i))$ are the Cartesian coordinates of the pixel $i$ in the window, e.g.\ in Figure~\ref{fig:grid_shifting_scheme}, pixel 11 would have coordinates $x(11)=1$, $y(11)=0$.
 We share the same relative position bias table across all windows, so in particular also across base quadrilaterals.
 We also experimented with an absolute position embedding after the patch embedding layer but observed no benefit for performance.